Colin Daniel

-He began his career with non-League Eastwood Town, before winning a move to Crewe Alexandra in July 2007.
-From Crewe he was loaned out to Grays Athletic, Leek Town, Halifax Town, and Macclesfield Town, before he joined Macclesfield Town on a permanent basis in May 2009.
-He spent three years with Macclesfield, before moving on to Mansfield Town for an undisclosed fee in August 2012.
+Daniel began his career with non-League Eastwood Town before winning a move to Crewe Alexandra in July 2007.
+From Crewe he was loaned out to Grays Athletic, Leek Town, Halifax Town, and Macclesfield Town, before he joined Macclesfield Town permanently in May 2009.
+He spent three years with Macclesfield before moving on to Mansfield Town for an undisclosed fee in August 2012.
 He helped Mansfield to win the Conference Premier title in 2012–13.
-He signed with Port Vale in June 2014, before returning to Mansfield on loan in February 2016.
-He joined Blackpool in June 2016, and helped the club to achieve promotion out of EFL League Two via the play-offs in 2017.
-He joined Peterborough United in May 2018, before switching to Burton Albion in January 2019.
-He stayed with Burton for 18 months and then signed with Exeter City in August 2021.
+He signed with Port Vale in June 2014 before returning to Mansfield on loan in February 2016.
+He joined Blackpool in June 2016 and helped the club to achieve promotion out of EFL League Two via the play-offs in 2017.
+He joined Peterborough United in May 2018 before switching to Burton Albion in January 2019.
+He stayed with Burton for 18 months and signed with Exeter City in August 2021.
 He was loaned out to Aldershot Town in February 2022.

-Daniel returned to non-League football with Scunthorpe United in July 2022.
+Daniel returned to non-League football with Scunthorpe United for the 2022–23 season and signed with Worksop Town in June 2023.
+He joined Ilkeston Town the following season.

 Career

 Crewe Alexandra

-Crewe Alexandra manager Dario Gradi signed Daniel from Northern Premier League side Eastwood Town for a "five-figure sum" in July 2007.
+Crewe Alexandra signed Daniel from Northern Premier League side Eastwood Town for a "five-figure sum" in July 2007.
 He made his debut for the "Railwaymen" on 15 December, coming on as an 89th-minute substitute for Nicky Maynard in a 3–0 defeat to Hartlepool United at Victoria Park.
+He credited manager Steve Holland with playing him despite a great deal of pressure for results.
 In January 2008 Daniel signed for Conference Premier club Grays Athletic on a one-month loan.
-He made his debut for the "Blues" coming on from the bench in the 1–1 FA Trophy Third Round match against York City at Bootham Crescent on 12 January.
+He later recalled that manager Justin Edinburgh picked him up from the train station and made him feel really welcome.
+He made his debut for the "Blues" coming on from the bench in the 1–1 FA Trophy third round match against York City at Bootham Crescent on 12 January.
 He made three appearances for Grays before returning to Crewe on 1 February.
 He joined Northern Premier League side Leek Town on loan in March 2008.
 He scored three goals in eight games for the club.

-He joined newly formed club Halifax Town on loan in the Northern Premier League Division One North in October 2008.
+He joined the newly formed club Halifax Town on loan in the Northern Premier League Division One North in October 2008.
 He scored a hat-trick for Halifax against Clitheroe.
 He returned to Crewe and scored his first goal in the English Football League on 24 January in a 5–1 defeat to Northampton Town at Sixfields Stadium.